One of the most common problems we’ve seen in the dehumidifier market, no matter what brand you own, is the dreaded F0 malfunction code.

 Although these guides may technically work, they do void the warranty of your unit and put your unit at a greater risk for fire or electrical damage.
 If you have an F0 code please don’t try to DIY your way back into a working dehumidifier.
 We have a few much better, much safer ideas.

-If you receive an F0 Malfunction Code on your dehumidifier, there are a few steps you can try right now to get your dehumidifier running again:
+If you receive an F0 Malfunction Code on your dehumidifier, here are six steps you can try right now to get your dehumidifier running again before contacting customer support:

 - Make sure the ambient temperature in the room is between 41-90 °F

-- Try a different wall outlet, preferably an outlet which uses a different circuit
+- Try a different wall outlet, preferably an outlet that uses a different circuit

-- Try cleaning the filter with warm, soapy water.
-Let the filter dry completely before reinserting into the dehumidifier
+- Remove and clean the filter with warm, soapy water.
+Let the filter dry completely before reinserting it into the dehumidifier

-If those don’t work, read on to see what TOSOT can do for you!
+If those don’t work, read on to see what TOSOT can do to solve your F0 malfunction code.